d191761/comot/README.md

-# COMOT: cell counting and motility observation tool
+# COMOT: Cell cOunting and Motility Observation Tool

-kamerad bersama menghitung  uget-uget
+Comot is a tool developed to automate the processes of microbial cell counting and motility analysis

 usage: